Splode/hackwild/_drafts/creating-a-command-line-application-with-nodejs.md

 With our command created, it's time to write the logic that handles the `add` event.
 We'll start by creating a file, `add.js`, in the `lib` directory.
 The `add` script will be responsible for receiving an input (the note given by the `add` command), adding it to a notebook object, and finally writing that option in a local file for persistent storage.

 Let's stub out the module with the functions that we know we'll need.
-We'll export a function to be called in our program as the `add()` function, which will take a note as input.
+We know that we'll need three basic functions: two utility functions for reading and writing to the filesystem, and a function that handles taking a note input from the user and adding it to a collection.

 The `add` action will require us to write note data to a file, so we'll need access to the Node `fs` module (filesystem).
 We'll also use the Node `path` module to help resolve filesystem paths.

-Our `write()` function will take in a filepath, the location and name of the file to save and the data (note) to save.
+Our `write()` function will take in a **filepath** (the location and name of the file to save) and the **data** (note) to save.

 We don't want to overwrite our notes everytime we add a new note, so we also need a way to check for existing data and append new values.
-For this, we'll make use of a `read()` function that accepts a filepath as the only argument.
+For this, we'll make use of a `read()` function that accepts a **filepath** as the only argument.

 #### add.js